A to Z of EVs in 2023: Every electric car available right now (or coming very soon)

 EVs are coming thick and fast, with majority of mainstream manufacturers now having at least one shiny all-electric vehicle in its line-up.

-This trend is only set to continue, with an innumerable amount of new models set to launch over 2023.
+This trend is only set to continue, with an innumerable amount of new models set to launch over the next few years

 We’ve put together a handy A to Z including all the key EVs currently available to lease – along with a few that are just around the corner too.

-We’ve also included a bit of info on each brand – including its overall plans and electrification process as we head towards 2030.
+We’ve also included a bit of info on each model.

 What EVs can I get right now?